digitallyinduced/ihp/Guide/your-first-project.markdown

 In the background, the built-in development server starts a PostgreSQL database connected to your application.
 Don't worry about manually setting up the database.
 It also runs a WebSocket server to power live reloads on file saves inside your app.

-The very first time you start this might take a while, and in rare cases may even require a restart (press CTRL+C and run `./start` again).
+The very first time you start this might take a while, and in rare cases may even require a restart (press CTRL+C and run `devenv up` again).

 ### Hello Haskell World